DataDog/documentation/content/en/tracing/trace_collection/open_standards/otel_collector_datadog_exporter.md

 ### OpenTelemetry Operator for Kubernetes

 To use the OpenTelemetry Operator:
-1. Refer to the [official documentation](https://github.com/open-telemetry/opentelemetry-operator#readme) for deploying the OpenTelemetry Operator.
-As detailed there, you will also need to deploy the certificate manager in addition to the Operator.
+1. See the [official documentation for deploying the OpenTelemetry Operator](https://github.com/open-telemetry/opentelemetry-operator#readme).
+As detailed there, you need to deploy the certificate manager in addition to the Operator.

-2. Deploy the OpenTelemetry Collector using one of our standard configurations:
+2. Deploy the OpenTelemetry Collector using one of the standard configurations:
    * [Daemonset Deployment](#daemonset-deployment)
    * [Gateway Deployment](#gateway-collector-service)

-Note that we **strongly encourage** using Daemonset deployments with the OpenTelemetry Operator otherwise host metrics may not work.
+**Note:** you are **strongly encouraged** to use the daemonset deployment with the OpenTelemetry Operator otherwise host metrics may not work.

 ### Application Configuration